Recap: Doctor Who S32 E7 "A Good Man Goes to War"

 Rory: Would you like me to repeat the question?

-- Big Budget Beef Up: Series 6 has maintained the new programme's reputation for excellent special effects but they take it up a notch for the mid-series finale with appearances from several old enemies and allies, and CG effects galore.
+- Big Budget Beef Up: Series 6 has maintained the revival's reputation for mostly excellent special effects but they take it up a notch for the mid-series finale with appearances from several old enemies and allies, and CG effects galore.

 - Big "NO!": Colonel Manton, when all hell breaks loose between the clerics and the monks.

-- and a bit more with gangers, this time having a baby explode into goo.
+- A bit more with gangers, this time having a baby explode into goo.

 - Break the Cutie: Amy Pond has to deal with this while she's alone on Demon's Run, mostly involving her baby.
 Of course, we've seen Amy snap before, so we know this isn't a good idea.
-Cue Beware the Nice Ones, Mama Bear and most other revenge tropes.
+At the end, though, she is thoroughly broken by the revelation that her baby was actually taken and the one she thought she'd rescued was a Flesh copy; this is only remedied by River's timely revelation.

-- Canon Discontinuity: Madame Vastra claims to have eat Jack the Ripper.
-In the Comic Issue Ripper's Curse, Jack the Ripper was an alien from the Re'nar race and died in the spatial void.
+- Canon Discontinuity: Madame Vastra claims to have eaten Jack the Ripper.
+In the comic Ripper's Curse, Jack the Ripper was an alien from the Re'nar race and died in the spatial void.
+Of course, this is a show about time travel and rewriting history.

 - Cardboard Prison: Really...
 River can just waltz in and out (literally), use the phone to announce she's breaking in and order room service, and can gallivant off whenever she pleases.
 A Cardboard Prison would actually be more secure than what she's in right now.